dtarnawsky/appflow-idea/readme.md

 In this repo you can copy your Ionic project to a folder called `files`, then run `node index.js files`.
 This will create the file `app.tar.xz`.
 You can upload this with `curl --upload--file ./app.tar.xz https://transfer.sh/app.tar.xz`

 ## In Appflow:
+Create a new app using the new native iOS and Android types.
 Your GitHub repo only requires one file: `appflow.config.json`:
 ```json
 {
     "apps":